ebellocchia/bip_utils/readme/electrum_mnemonic.md

 ## Electrum mnemonic library

-Electrum wallet uses mnemonics generated with a different algorithm with respect to BIP-0039.
+Electrum wallet uses mnemonics generated with a different algorithm compared to BIP-0039.

-The functionalities of this library are the same of the [BIP-0039](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip39.md) one but with Electrum-style mnemonics:
+The functionalities of this library are the same as the [BIP-0039](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip39.md) one but with Electrum-style mnemonics:
 - Generate mnemonics from words number or entropy bytes
 - Validate a mnemonic
 - Get back the entropy bytes from a mnemonic